Book Now

 Bugoma Forest is a tropical forest located southwest of Hoima and northeast of Kyenjojo towns, east of Lake Albert in the Hoima District of western Uganda.
 The forest was first gazetted in 1932 and came under the management of the National Forestry Authority in 2003.

-Bugoma is a Central Forest Reserve that covers about 41,144 hectares, which is equal to 411 square kilometers.
+Bugoma is a Central Forest Reserve that covers about 41,144 hectares, equal to 411 square kilometers.
 It lies along a forested stretch of about 40 km.

 One of the special features of Bugoma Forest is the presence of many animals and birds that live in the area.